All Restaurants have and need a Grease Trap.

 We Do Jobs Others Can’t 407-841-8200

 Grease traps are required to be pumped and cleaned at least every three months.

-These grease traps/interceptors are usually about 1,200 gallons in size constructed of concrete or plastic and are installed underground just outside the commercial facility using them, sometimes in series of 2 or 3 tanks as required.
-Grease traps are always full except just after pumping.
-As the wastewater flows through it impacts against an inlet tee designed to decrease stirring up the wastes in the tank.
-As wastewater flows in, an equal amount flows out the other side through the outlet and on through the sewer system.
-In between is a baffle in the tank which keeps most of the solids and floating scum on the inlet side of the tank.
+These grease traps/interceptors are usually about 1,200 gallons in size and made of concrete or plastic.
+Some grease traps can be as large as 3,200 gallons.
+A grease trap is installed underground, just outside the commercial facility using them.
+Sometimes there is a series of 2 or 3 tanks, depending on the facility requirements.
+However, grease traps are always full, except after pumping has occurred.
+As the wastewater flows through the grease trap it impacts against an inlet tee designed to decrease stirring up the wastes in the tank.
+Then, as the wastewater flows in, an equal amount flows out of the other side through the outlet and on through the sewer system.
+In between this area is a baffle in the tank which keeps most of the solids and floating scum on the inlet side of the tank.

 Grease Trap services available to you, our customers

 - Grease Trap cleaning – Complete removal of all wastes in the tank, solids and liquids